Once upon a time, there was a young woman that ask herself “Why am not happy?” and “Why can’t I be more like she wish for?”

 Back to that belief: I didn’t had what I deserved.

-If I was underestimating my well being and overestimating what others might think of me if I “fail”, I was getting what I deserved.
+That’s a lie!
+I was getting what I deserved.
+After all, I was underestimating my well being and overestimating what others might think of me if I “fail”.

 How could I feel good, happy, joyful if I was hurting myself, if I was disconnected from my true self?